Banana: Leaf

 Banana leaves are large, flexible, and waterproof.
 While generally too tough to actually be eaten, they are often used as ecologically friendly disposable food containers or as "plates" in South Asia and several Southeast Asian countries.
 In Indonesian cuisine, banana leaf is employed in cooking methods like pepes and botok; banana leaf packages containing food ingredients and spices are cooked in steam or in boiled water, or are grilled on charcoal.
 Certain types of tamales are wrapped in banana leaves instead of corn husks.

+In Malaysia, banana leaves are traditionally used as a food wrap for nasi lemak.
+While banana leaves are not an essential ingredient, it imparts a subtle, vegetal aroma that enhances the flavor of the dish.

-When used so for steaming or grilling, the banana leaves protect the food ingredients from burning and add a subtle sweet flavor.
+When banana leaves are used for steaming or grilling, they protect the food ingredients from burning and add a subtle sweet flavor.
 In South India, it is customary to serve traditional food on a banana leaf.
 In Tamil Nadu (India), dried banana leaves are used as to pack food and to make cups to hold liquid food items.